-However, on March 27, 2006 — shortly after Stephen Harper became prime minister of Canada — CRTC File 1000-121 and all of the documents stored in the file were destroyed, as confirmed the following year by a lawyer at the Commission (CRTC, October 10, 2007).
+- March 27, 2006: Shortly after Stephen Harper became prime minister of Canada, and former CRTC commissioner Beverley was Minister of Canadian Heritage, CRTC File 1000-121 and all of the documents stored in the file were destroyed, as confirmed the following year by a lawyer at the Commission (CRTC, October 10, 2007).

-The last time that the CRTC permitted me to appear at one of its public hearings was on February 7, 2008, where I advocated for a judicial review into the File 1000-121 Affair (CRTC public hearing).
+- February 7, 2008: This is last time that the CRTC permitted me to appear at one of its public hearings.
+I advocated for a judicial review into the File 1000-121 Affair (CRTC public hearing).
 Later that same day, I issued a press release, title: ‘Prime Minister Stephen Harper fails to take action on CRTC cable scandal — Canadian consumers may be owed more than 1.2 billion dollars’ (Canada NewsWire, February 7, 2008) .

-It is a matter of public record that on February 7, 2008, CRTC commissioner Rita Cugini emphatically stated that there was no unpublished CRTC decision made on June 25, 1996, which is not true — the public official also falsely claimed and that nobody at the Commission had no knowledge about the matter (CRTC public hearing).
+It is a matter of public record that on February 7, 2008, CRTC commissioner Rita Cugini emphatically stated that there was no unpublished CRTC decision made on June 25, 1996, which is not true — the public official also falsely claimed and that nobody at the Commission had no knowledge about the matter (

 Furthermore, I provided the CRTC with a copy of the unpublished CRTC decision made on June 25, 1996 BEFORE I appeared at the public hearing on February, 7, 2008, along with detailed information and other documents related to the File 1000-121 Affair.